Hopping with activity from spirits of former patients!

 Someone perhaps got away with murder, which may have caused Claude M. Harvey to haunt the building, especially the hallways, lobby, stairs and basement area.
 Some say he won’t rest until the truth is known about his death, which was probably a murder.

 Manifestations attributed to Claude M. Harvey… Lights in the elevator shaft have been seen.
 The sound of the creaking iron elevator has long been heard throughout the building, even when the elevator was up on the top floor, not being used when the building was vacant.
 The shadowy figure of a man has been seen in the basement, on the stairs, in other parts of the hotel, often with an angry demeanor, making the living uncomfortable, but never hurting anyone.
-Employees sitting at the lobby desk have felt an angry glare of a presence standing on the stairs.
-The feeling becomes so strong that they look up and see this shadowy figure standing on stairs.
+Employees sitting at the lobby desk have felt an angry glare from a presence standing on the stairs.
+The feeling becomes so strong that they look up and see this shadowy figure.
 After being seen, it retreats up the stairs.

 Oh yes indeed!